top of page

 Washington D.C.'s First Guaranteed Income Program!

-The Social Justice School (SJS), in partnership with the Mother's Outreach Network (MON), is launching the first ever intergenerational guaranteed income project for students and families in Washington, D.C.!
+The Social Justice School (SJS) launched the first ever intergenerational guaranteed income project for students and families in Washington, D.C.!
 We are so proud to be a part of this historic and innovative project.

-Update: Our first pilot of the program was a great success!
+Update: Our first pilot of the program, which we did with Mothers Outreach Network (MON), was a great success!
 We gave up to $800 a month, over three months, to 15 households--100% of families reported being able to meet their basic needs while in the program.

 Keep scrolling to see videos and quotes from families in our program.
 If you are interested in supporting families in Guaranteed, Together, please consider making a tax-deductible donation to this program here.